How Long Does a Wire Transfer Take After Closing on a Home?

 What is a wire transfer in real estate?

-A wire transfer is a fast way to move funds electronically between one person or bank account and another, usually taking one business day or less.
+A wire transfer is a fast way to move funds electronically between one person or bank account and another.
+It usually takes one business day or less.

-You can typically do a wire transfer through your bank, or via a third-party wire transfer service, such as Western Union, TransferWise, or Xoom.
+You can typically do a wire transfer through your bank or a third-party wire transfer service, such as Western Union, TransferWise, or Xoom.

 Wire transfers are common in real estate for three primary reasons:

-• Speed: wire transfers are faster than other payment options, such as certified check.
+• Speed: Wire transfers are faster than other payment options, such as certified checks.

 How long do wire transfers take?